AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 * The asset itself is modified
 * A version of the asset is created
-* DAM Update Asset is run against the asset
+* [!UICONTROL DAM Update Asset] is run against the asset

 The outcomes listed consume considerable resources.
 Therefore, Adobe recommends [disabling XMP Writeback](https://helpx.adobe.com/experience-manager/kb/disable-xmp-writeback.html), if it is not required.